How to open and eat an avocado

 If heart health is your concern, don’t worry that avocados will raise your cholesterol level—they don’t contain cholesterol, first of all, and their monounsaturated fats actually can help lower “bad” LDL cholesterol and support “good” HDL cholesterol levels—unlike saturated fats.

 One thing I would caution people about regarding avocado is that, because they do contain a good dose of healthy, monounsaturated fats, they are also quite caloric.
-Add an entire avocado to your eating plan every day (considered 3 servings) will add roughly 250 calories.
+Adding an entire avocado to your eating plan every day (considered 3 servings) will add roughly 250 calories.
 That’s a lot for a fruit!

 By the way, I’ve frozen ripe avocado in chunks in a freezer bag (push out as much air as possible) and it worked great to hold the fruit in a fresh-looking, green state for a week or two—consider it when your avocados all ripen at the same time.